 Solutions:

-- Install a post-treatment pH neutralizer like calcite filters
+- Add a post-treatment pH neutralizer, like calcite filters.

-- Monitor dosing systems and replace chemical solutions on schedule
+- Keep an eye on dosing systems and replace chemical solutions on schedule.

-- Use digital pH controllers with automated feedback dosing
+- Use digital pH controllers with automatic feedback dosing.

 -